Alireza-Motazedian/Dockerized_CNN/notebooks/README.md

 ## 1. Overview

-This directory contains Jupyter notebooks for interactive exploration and learning about CNN-based MNIST digit recognition.
+This directory contains Jupyter notebooks for interactive exploration, learning, and implementation of CNN-based MNIST digit recognition.

 ## 2. Directory Contents

 ```
 Folder PATH listing
 .
-+---CNN_MNIST-data.ipynb       <-- Main notebook for the project
++---01_data_exploration.ipynb  <-- Data exploration and visualization notebook
++---02_model_training.ipynb    <-- Model training and evaluation notebook
++---figures/                   <-- Generated visualizations
++---models/                    <-- Saved models and model outputs
 +---README.md                  <-- This documentation file
 ```

 ## 3. Notebook Descriptions

-### 3.1 CNN_MNIST-data.ipynb
+### 3.1 01_data_exploration.ipynb

-The main notebook for the project that covers the complete workflow:
+A comprehensive notebook dedicated to exploring and understanding the MNIST dataset:

-- Loading and preprocessing the MNIST dataset
+- Loading and inspecting the MNIST dataset
+- Visualizing sample images from each digit class
+- Analyzing class distributions and balance
+- Exploring image characteristics (pixel distributions, average digits)
+- Examining digit variations and morphology
+- Performing dimensionality reduction (t-SNE, PCA)
+- Preprocessing the data for CNN modeling (normalization, reshaping)
+- Creating and visualizing training/validation/test splits

+This notebook provides a thorough foundation for understanding the data before model development.

+### 3.2 02_model_training.ipynb

+The model implementation and training notebook covering:

 - Building a CNN model for digit recognition
 - Training the model with appropriate techniques
 - Evaluating model performance
 - Visualizing results and learned features
 - Comparing CNN with traditional neural networks

-This notebook is designed to be self-contained and educational, with detailed explanations of each step.
+- Experimenting with different architectures and hyperparameters

+This notebook demonstrates the complete modeling workflow from architecture design to final evaluation.

 ## 4. Using the Notebooks